Written by Editorial Team

 Especially during summers, most parents have a tough time taking their babies outdoors for the fear of sunstrokes and hot winds.
-Juice made from pulp of unripe mangoes are a tasty and healthy way to keep your baby hydrated while also protecting them from sunstroke
+Juice made from the pulp of unripe mangoes is a tasty and healthy way to keep your baby hydrated while also protecting them from sunstroke

 While it is pretty much a risk-free fruit to give it to your baby, please remember the following: